tombenke/gitdig/docs/getStarted.md

 ### Prerequisites:

-`gitd` needs [Node.js](http://nodejs.org/) and [NPM](https://npmjs.org/) installed on the machine, before start installing and using it.
+`gitdig` needs [Node.js](http://nodejs.org/) and [NPM](https://npmjs.org/) installed on the machine, before start installing and using it.

 ### Installation steps

-The `gitd` tool can be installed as any other node module, but you have to install to the global node_modules folder, so use the `-g` switch to `npm`.
+The `gitdig` tool can be installed as any other node module, but you have to install to the global node_modules folder, so use the `-g` switch to `npm`.

-To install `gitd`, execute the following command:
+To install `gitdig`, execute the following command:

-    $ npm install -g gitd
+    $ npm install -g gitdig

-To check, whether gitd is installed successfully, run the following command:
+To check, whether gitdig is installed successfully, run the following command:

-    $ gitd -V
+    $ gitdig -V

-## Usage of the `gitd` utility
+## Usage of the `gitdig` utility

-Check if gitd is properly installed:
+Check if gitdig is properly installed:

-    $ gitd -h
+    $ gitdig -h

-      Usage: gitd [options]
+      Usage: gitdig [options]

       Options: